 The movie establishes from the get-go the stakes are life and death in the first pre-title sequence in the series.
 An assassin stalks and kills a man wearing a Bond mask so realistic you would swear it was Sean Connery himself.

 Bond suspects the Russian assassination arm, SMERSH, is behind the scheme.
-The audience knows SPECTRE’s real design from the outset, and this provides tension and irony throughout the film as we see Bond follow the wrong line on reasoning throughout.
-We know SPECTRE can kill him at any moment, which makes the somewhat slow pace of the action unbearable (in a good way).
+The audience knows SPECTRE’s real design from the outset, and this provides irony throughout the film as we see Bond follow the wrong line on reasoning throughout.
+We know SPECTRE can kill him at any moment, which adds tension to the somewhat slow pace of the action.

 This movie has components that would be used ad nauseam in later Bond films, but feel fresh here, seen for the first time, and are the best examples of these elements.